rafa204/EE5239_project/EE5239_project/README.md

 - Clone the entire project from [here.](https://github.com/rafa204/EE5239_project) This contains both our code and the SAM2 tools, some of which have been edited for our work.
 The project folder is called EE5239_project, but there is an inner folder called EE5239_project (this folder).
-- Install the EE5239_project/requirements.txt
+- Install EE5239_project/requirements.txt
 - Download the dataset.
 To run this on MSI (Minnesota Supercomputing Institute), find the folder:
-/scratch.global/training_data copy it to EE5239_project/EE5239_project
+/scratch.global/training_data copy it to the inner EE5239_project folder.
 This data has already been prepared.
 - Download the SAM2 pre-trained weights.
 You can do this by running the checkpoints/download_ckpts.sh file.